JyotiRani27/DroneTelemetry/README.md

 ```

 ## Tests
-Basic unit tests for strategy behavior and telemetry updates can be added in `tests/` directory using GoogleTest or simple assertions.
+Basic unit tests for strategy behavior and telemetry updates are added in `tests/` directory using GoogleTest.

 ---